galya-dev/TECH-TRAINER-CERTIFICATES/README.md

 “Education is the passport to the future, for tomorrow belongs to those who prepare for it today.”

-I shared this portfolio with my classmates from the AI (Yapay Zeka) course and received valuable feedback and encouraging comments.

-This motivates me to continue learning and building meaningful tech projects. 👍❤️🙏
+I shared this portfolio with my classmates from the AI (Yapay Zeka) course and received valuable feedback and encouraging comments.This motivates me to continue learning and building meaningful tech projects. 👍❤️🙏

 📜 License